Particle accelerators in popular culture: FlashForward

 FlashForward was an American science-fiction television series which aired for one season on ABC.
 It was loosely based on the 1999 novel Flashforward by Canadian science fiction writer Robert J. Sawyer.
 It ran from September 24, 2009, through May 27, 2010.

 The Adventures of the Galaxy Rangers

 The Adventures of the Galaxy Rangers episode "Trouble at Texton" featured a particle accelerator on the moon Texton, operated by a mad scientist determined to prove the existence of parallel universes.

 The Sparticle Mystery

 A particle accelerator is the cause of the adults disappearing in the CBBC science fiction drama, The Sparticle Mystery.

 Terra Nova

 In Terra Nova the rift in spacetime that allows time travel is a natural phenomenon discovered by scientists working at Fermilab.
 Hope Plaza, the facility holding the time portal has two large semicircles in its structure, presumably the accelerator itself.

 The Flash (2014 TV series)

-In the 2014 TV series The Flash, a scientist by the name of Harrison Wells (portrayed by Tom Cavanagh) creates a particle accelerator in the year 2020, which is not successful and creates metahumans (humans with supernatural powers), including Barry Allen / The Flash.
+In the 2014 TV series The Flash, scientist Harrison Wells (portrayed by Tom Cavanagh) creates a particle accelerator.
+The accelerator is not successful and explodes, releasing dark matter that transforms many people into metahumans (humans with superpowers).